LW

 Cross-Element Rules Are Where the Bugs Hide

-The most impactful bug was not a typo or a missing element.
-It was a semantic relationship between three elements that only manifests in a specific state.
+The most impactful issues found by the tool were not typos or missing elements — they were semantic relationships between elements that only manifest in specific states.
 These constraints are invisible to schema validation and easy to miss in code review.

 Eager Loading Is Worth the Startup Cost